 Nearly 75 percent of the respondents in RSA's inaugural Cybersecurity Poverty Index believe that their companies have significant cyber-security risk exposure.

-The index was compiled from the results of self-assessment tests completed by more than 400 security professionals from organisations of all sizes spanning 61 countries with respondents instructed to rate their organisation's capabilities on a five-point scale.
-Participants were asked how they felt about the maturity of their cyber-security programmes using the NIST Cybersecurity framework as a measuring stick.
+The index was compiled from the results of self-assessment tests completed by more than 400 security professionals from organizations of all sizes spanning 61 countries with respondents instructed to rate their organization's capabilities on a five-point scale.
+Participants were asked how they felt about the maturity of their cyber-security programs using the NIST Cybersecurity framework as a measuring stick.

-According to the report, sponsored by EMC2, companies are still prioritising protection over detection despite the fact that preventative capabilities alone are fundamentally incapable of stopping today's cyber-threats.
+According to the report, sponsored by EMC2, companies are still prioritizing protection over detection despite the fact that preventative capabilities alone are fundamentally incapable of stopping today's cyber-threats.

 “Modern IT environments need to start operating Security Best Practices – remove vulnerabilities then maintain hardened system integrity through change control.
 It is only by spotting the breach in time that an organization has any chance of effectively managing security.”